IanHeywood/oxkat/waterhole/README.md

 This location may contain:

 * Half-baked ideas
-* Modified or cut-down version of setups
+* Modified, cut-down, or older versions of setups
 * Project-specific variants of other scripts
 * Obsolete stuff that hasn't been disposed of yet